 I thought that was the end of the business.
 It wasn’t very satisfactory, but I had ticked the required box.
 However, it wasn’t the end of the story.
 Very recently I visited a church in which there is a shrine to St. John Ogilvie.
 He is the only Scottish Catholic martyr from the post-Reformation period.
 I was brought up in a family who had great respect for the Protestant martyrs, and as I walked past St. John Ogilvie’s statue, I thought about the many Scottish Protestants who lost their lives at the start of the Reformation.

 It was safe to say that I had mixed feelings about St John Ogilvie, not least because life-size statues in churches take a bit of getting used to if you are brought up in the reformed tradition.
 As I sat in the church, I hoped that St John Ogilvie and the Protestant martyrs were shaking hands in heaven in a spirit of reconciliation.

 When I got home, I looked up St. John Ogilvie on the internet and read that he, like me, was a convert from Calvinism.
 This completely changed the way I thought about him.
 Here was a saint who was relevant, and who could understand where I had come from and what I was going through as a recent Catholic convert.
 I also read that he concealed his Rosary beads during his trial and torture and that, at the last possible moment, he flung them into the crowd gathered to watch his execution.

 Later that day I received an unexpected gift in the post.
-It was a book on praying the Rosary.
+I had entered a competition in a Catholic magazine and won a book on praying the Rosary.
 I felt as if I, another Protestant convert almost 400 years later, had put out my hand and caught St. John Ogilvie’s Rosary beads.